zwtt1994/tx_ad/README.md

 # tx_ad
-master Tencent advertising algorithm contest.
+111master Tencent advertising algorithm contest.

 LGB for feature extraction and DeepFM for prediction.